 The "Round to nearest even number" option rounds down the fraction smaller than 0.5, and rounds up the fraction greater than 0.5.
 When the fraction equals to 0.5, it rounds the number to the nearest even result.

-"Round off" and "Round to nearest even number" differs in the way to treat the case where fraction equals to 0.5.
-"Round to nearest even number" rounds down or rounds up to the nearest even result.
+The difference between "Round off" and "Round to nearest even number" can be seen when a fraction equals to 0.5.
+When selecting "Round to nearest even number", numeric values will be round up or round down to the nearest even result.

 The following table shows an example.